 There is one major assignment for this course.
 The assignment is compulsory and comprises half of the class mark (15%).
-No late assignments will be accepted for marking, and will receive 0%, unless the student has a valid Leave of Absence.
+No late assignments will be accepted for marking, unless the student has a valid Leave of Absence.
+Failure to submit an assignment by the due date will result in the removal of the student's DP certificate.